withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`

 #### extensions="*.zip *.uae *.adf"
-Completely overwrites the rom extensions Skyscraper allows for the chosen platform.
+Completely overwrites the rom extensions Steamscraper allows for the chosen platform.

 NOTE!
-If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Skyscraper.
+If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Steamscraper.

 ###### Allowed in sections
 `[<PLATFORM>]`